André Gide: Gide's life as a writer

 Gide's biographer Alan Sheridan summed up Gide's life as a writer and an intellectual:

 "Gide's fame rested ultimately, of course, on his literary works.
 But, unlike many writers, he was no recluse: he had a need of friendship and a genius for sustaining it."
 But his "capacity for love was not confined to his friends: it spilled over into a concern for others less fortunate than himself."

 Writings

-André Gide's writings spanned many genres – "As a master of prose narrative, occasional dramatist and translator, literary critic, letter writer, essayist, and diarist, André Gide provided twentieth-century French literature with one of its most intriguing examples of the man of letters."
+Gide's writing spans many genres.
+"As a master of prose narrative, occasional dramatist and translator, literary critic, letter writer, essayist, and diarist, André Gide provided twentieth-century French literature with one of its most intriguing examples of the man of letters."